historic-trails/website/docs/sites/alexander-majors-house.md

 date: 2018-11-24
 ---

-# Alexander Majors House
+# The Alexander Majors House

 {% include figure.html
   class="img-right"
   width="33%"
-  caption="Alexander Majors house, Kansas City, 1856 [source]( https://www.flickr.com/photos/23711298@N07/18281558759/)"
+  caption="Alexander Majors house, Kansas City, 1856 [source](https://www.flickr.com/photos/23711298@N07/18281558759/)"
   image-url="alexander-majors-house.jpg"
 %}

-Alexander Majors House is one of the few [Antebellum period](https://www.encyclopedia.com/history/encyclopedias-almanacs-transcripts-and-maps/antebellum-period) structures surviving in Kansas city and is on [National register of historic buildings](https://en.wikipedia.org/wiki/National_Register_of_Historic_Places) [^WPAGuide1998i].
-The house and the grounds were trading centers for 'Russell and Majors and Waddell' freighting firm and its also the house of Alexander majors house.
-This house ran alongside a dirt path, which is a state line road - a boundary between Kansas and Missouri, from West Port landing to the original Santa Fe trail. [^WornallMajorsHouseMuseumsi]
+The Alexander Majors House is one of the few [Antebellum period](https://www.encyclopedia.com/history/encyclopedias-almanacs-transcripts-and-maps/antebellum-period) structures surviving in Kansas City and is on the [National Register of Historic Places](https://en.wikipedia.org/wiki/National_Register_of_Historic_Places).[^WPAGuide1998i] The house and the grounds served as the center of operations for [Russell, Majors and Waddell](https://www.britannica.com/topic/Russell-Majors-and-Waddell), a freighting firm famous for serving the American West and Southwest in the 1850s.

 ## Location
 {% include figure.html
-  class="img-right"
+  class="img-left"
   width="33%"
-  caption="**Alexander Majors house is on the east side of road near 85th street** [source](https://dnr.mo.gov/shpo/nps-nr/70000335.pdf)" image-url="alexander-majors-house-location.jpg"
+  caption="Alexander Majors house is on the east side of road near 85th street [source](https://dnr.mo.gov/shpo/nps-nr/70000335.pdf)" image-url="alexander-majors-house-location.jpg"
 %}

-The house is situated approximately 16 feet in front of the house which is Missouri and Kansas border , the then  US border [^NPSFormi].
-The house sits looking westward which was strategically chosen from the businessman's perspective as Kansas Territory were untaxed and he had huge corrals, grazing lands, oxen pens, barns, wagons and blacksmith shops in the property.[^WornallMajorsHouseMuseumsii]
+The house is situated approximately 16 feet from the Missouri-Kansas border, which--at the time of construction--also served as the  western boundary of the United States.[^NPSFormi]  Majors, an astute businessman, chose a strategic location for his homestead; Kansas Territory was not yet a state, meaning that Majors owed no taxes on his corrals, grazing lands, oxen pens, barns, wagons, and blacksmith shops.
+The Santa Fe Trail also ran right past the property, granting Majors and his firm easy access to one of their economic lifelines.[^WornallMajorsHouseMuseumsii]

-## Who was Alexander Majors?
+## Who Was Alexander Majors?

-Alexander Majors (1814-1900) was born in Kentucky and moved with his parents Laurania and Benjamin Majors in 1819 to Lafayette County, Missouri and later moved to Jackson county [^WPAGuide1998ii].
-In 1827, Majors father explored silver ore mine with no prominent value he returned to farming, his tales put great impression on Majors towards possibilities in [Western Frontier](https://en.wikipedia.org/wiki/American_frontier) and to travel on the developing Santa Fe Trail.
-At the age of 21, Majors was married to Katherine Stalcup and  together they joined his fathers footstep into farming [^Morton2012a].
-His large family had mostly daughters and no son to help him in farming made him to look for other options [^Godfrey1994i].
+Alexander Majors (1814-1900) was born in Kentucky and moved with his parents, Laurania and Benjamin Majors, to Lafayette County, Missouri in 1819; they later moved to Jackson County.[^WPAGuide1998ii] In 1827, Majors' father returned to farming after trying his hand at silver mining.
+His tales impressed upon the younger Majors the numerous possibilities beyond the American frontier, inspiring Alexander to explore the developing Santa Fe Trail.
+At the age of 21, Majors was married to Katherine Stalcup and together they joined his father's farming operation.[^Morton2012a]Since he had no son to help around the farm, Alexander looked for other ways to make a living. [^Godfrey1994i]

 {% include figure.html
   class="img-left"
   width="33%"
-  caption="Alexander Majors record breaking freight-hauler, creator of Pony Express [source](http://www.wornallmajors.org/welcome/the-alexander-majors-house/)" image-url="alexander-majors-portrait.jpg"
+  caption="Alexander Majors, record breaking freight-hauler and co-creator of the Pony Express [source](http://www.wornallmajors.org/welcome/the-alexander-majors-house/)" image-url="alexander-majors-portrait.jpg"
 %}

-In August 1848 Majors started carrying freight from Independence to Santa Fe, New Mexico, an 800 mile distance [^Morton2012b].
-Majors became the first western Missouri traders to freight supplies to Santa Fe after the [Mexican war](https://en.wikipedia.org/wiki/Mexican%E2%80%93American_War), he started with 6 wagons and made a round trip in a record time 92 days.
-The war with the Mexico ended, military presence in the south west made the journey safer [^Godfrey1994B].
-Majors had increase in opportunities and success due opening of [Oregon Territory](https://en.wikipedia.org/wiki/Oregon_Territory) for settlement in 1848, [California gold fields](https://en.wikipedia.org/wiki/California_Gold_Rush) in 1849, expansion of military forts  in the west through 1850ś [^Morton2012c].
+In August 1848 Majors started carrying freight from Independence, Missouri to Santa Fe, New Mexico, a distance of 800 miles. [^Morton2012b] Majors became the first Missouri traders to freight supplies to Santa Fe after the [Mexican War](https://en.wikipedia.org/wiki/Mexican%E2%80%93American_War), taking six wagons there and back in a record time of 92 days.
+The increased military presence in the Southwest made the journey safer.[^Godfrey1994B] The opening of [Oregon Territory](https://en.wikipedia.org/wiki/Oregon_Territory) for settlement in 1848 and the [California Gold Rush](https://en.wikipedia.org/wiki/California_Gold_Rush) in 1849, and the expansion of military forts in the West throughout the 1850s presented Majors with many opportunities to expand his business.[^Morton2012c]

-Majors was particular in hiring trustworthy people and made them to pledge that they would treat animals with kindness, use no profanity, stay sober all the time, and behave like gentlemen while they were his employee.
-Majors had great work ethics, great experience and he rested his oxen and men on Saturday afternoon to Monday morning and held worship services on Sundays.
-In 1854, Majors earned a respectable reputation as a successful freighter on the Western Missouri frontier [^Godfrey1994iii].
+Majors made his workers pledge that they would treat his animals with kindness, use no profanity, stay sober all the time, and behave like gentlemen while they were his employees.
+Majors had a great work ethic, but he rested his oxen and men from Saturday afternoon to Monday morning and held worship services on Sundays.
+By 1854, Majors had earned a reputation as one of the most successful freighters on the Western frontier.[^Godfrey1994iii]

-## Freighting firm
+## Russell, Majors, and Waddell
 {% include figure.html
-  class="img-left"
+  class="img-right"
   width="33%"
   caption="Founders of Pony Express and Freighting firm on Santa Fe trail, William Hepburn Russell(1812-72), Alexander Majors(1814-1900), William Brandford Waddell(1807-72) [source](https://i.pinimg.com/originals/a6/cc/92/a6cc92ae0ef4549ffb8f016199cd9454.jpg)" image-url="alexander-majors-russell-waddell-images.jpg"
 %}

-In 1855 he joined partnership with William H. Russell and William B. Waddell and contracted with US Government to freight supplies to army posts along Oregon and Santa Fe Trails  [^WoodMincer2000i].
-They employed more than four thousand men and owned 3,500 wagons and nearly forty thousand oxen and 1000 mules [^Morton2012d].
-Usually shipments were sent in a set of 25 wagons, 12 oxen, a teamster and each of that set had additional oxen, mules and men in case of emergency and soon the firm made about $300,000 profits in 1855-56 [^WPAGuide1998iii].
+In 1855 Majors partnered with William H. Russell and William B. Waddell to win a government contract to supply Army posts along the Oregon and Santa Fe Trails.[^WoodMincer2000i] Together they controlled 4,000 men; 3,500 wagons; 1,000 mules; and nearly 40,000 oxen.[^Morton2012d] Shipments were usually composed of twenty-five wagons, twelve oxen, and a teamster (with additional oxen, mules, and men in case of emergency).
+Russell, Majors, and Waddell made about $300,000 profits in 1855-56.[^WPAGuide1998iii]

-## Majors 's House
+## Majors' House
 {% include figure.html
   class="img-right"
   width="33%"
-  caption="Alexander Majors House & Barn located close to state line of Missouri and Kansas states [source](https://dnr.mo.gov/shpo/nps-nr/70000335.pdf)" image-url="alexander-majors-house-site-plan.PNG"
+  caption="The Alexander Majors House and its grounds [source](https://dnr.mo.gov/shpo/nps-nr/70000335.pdf)" image-url="alexander-majors-house-site-plan.PNG"
 %}

-The house is built in 1856 on 300 acre farmstead property on the state line purchased by Majors firm.
-This property served both as family home and headquarters for Majors freighting company [^WPAGuide1998iv].
-Two years later the contract system changed, Majors wife died and he remarried, he decided to move his family to Nebraska city in 1858 to oversee the shipments to Utah and gave away the state line property to his daughter Rebecca [^Morton2012e] [^WPAGuide1998v].
+The house was built in 1856 on a 300-acre farmstead on the Missouri-Kansas border.
+This property served both as family home and headquarters for Majors' freighting company.[^WPAGuide1998iv] Two years later, when the contract system changed and Majors' wife died, he remarried and moved his family to Nebraska City to oversee shipments to Utah; he gave away the state line property to his daughter Rebecca. [^Morton2012e][^WPAGuide1998v]

 ## Pony Express
 {% include figure.html
   class="img-left"
   width="100%"
-  caption="Map of Pony Express 1860, created by William Henry Jackson an American artist in c.
-1935, obtained & rendered by Gwillhickers and restored by Crisco 1492 [source](http://memory.loc.gov/cgi-bin/map_item.pl?data=/home/www/data/gmd/gmd405/g4051/g4051p/tr000221.jp2&itemLink=D?gmd:1:./temp/~ammem_Pj48::@@@mdb&title=Pony+express+route+April+3,+1860+-+October+24,+1861+/+W.H.+Jackson+;+issued+by+the+Union+Pacific+Railroad+Company+in+commemoration+of+the+Pony+Express+Centennial,+April+3,+1960+-+October+24,+1961.&style=gmd&legend=)" image-url="alexander-majors-pony-express-route-map.PNG"
+  caption="Map of Pony Express 1860, created by William Henry Jackson in c.
+1935 [source](http://memory.loc.gov/cgi-bin/map_item.pl?data=/home/www/data/gmd/gmd405/g4051/g4051p/tr000221.jp2&itemLink=D?gmd:1:./temp/~ammem_Pj48::@@@mdb&title=Pony+express+route+April+3,+1860+-+October+24,+1861+/+W.H.+Jackson+;+issued+by+the+Union+Pacific+Railroad+Company+in+commemoration+of+the+Pony+Express+Centennial,+April+3,+1960+-+October+24,+1961.&style=gmd&legend=)" image-url="alexander-majors-pony-express-route-map.PNG"
 %}

-> The **Pony Express** began in April 1860 and **ran between St. Joseph, Missouri and Sacramento, California, it was a colourful chapter in American History**, which also benefited Majors freighting firm [^Godfrey1994vi].

-In early 1859, with the start of Leavenworth & Pikeś Peak Express by Majors, Waddell and Russell firm which later became Central Overland California & Pikeś Peak Express company which is otherwise known as ["Pony Express"](http://ponyexpress.org/).
-This helped in filling the need for reduced postal service by government for budget reasons.
-This literally connected several dynamic western events with the commercial opportunities in the express business [^Godfrey1994v].

-> **Pony express** is not the first mail service, in 13th century China had post stations 25 miles apart and stations for foot carriers 3 miles apart, but **a first time mail service attempted in America in large scale** [^Godfrey1994vii].
+The Pony Express marked the first attempt at large-scale mail service in America.[^Godfrey1994vii] In late 1859 Russell, wanting a large mail contract from the federal government, convinced his partners to go along with the idea.
+Originally named the Central Overland California & Pikes Peak Express Company, the Pony Express offered service between St. Joseph, Missouri and Sacramento, California.
+A large stable of horses and evenly spaced relay stations allowed the Express's riders to deliver the mail in only ten days--a record that would stand until the first transcontinental railroad arrived after the Civil War.[^ponytimeline]

 {% include figure.html
   class="img-left"